Elk Hunting University, especially the articles on Scouting Tips—The "Secrets to Success" and Pre-scouting—Using Maps and GPS.

-Subscribe to the CPW Insider to receive updates on the hunting seasons, news releases from CPW about hunting, and deadline reminders.
+Subscribe to the CPW eNews to receive hunting-specific newsletters with information on Colorado hunting seasons, breaking hunting news, and deadline reminders.

 The Colorado Outdoors Magazine contains great content about hunting and fishing, among other Colorado outdoor topics.
 The Jan/Feb issue publishes the annual population data for Colorado deer, elk and pronghorn herds and is a great planning tool for hunters applying for limited licenses.
 A one-year, bi-monthly subscription is $13.
 The subscription includes your choice of either the annual Hunting Guide or Fishing Guide ($5 each if purchased separately).
 Some back issues also available for $2.95 each.

 Improve your skills in the field—for before and after the hunt: Buy Down to the Bone and Elk Hunting, Colorado, DVDs, for just $17.95 each.